florist-notes/AppliedCSAndroid/README.md

     1. Word Stack
     2. Binary Search Tree Viewer
-    3. Ghost I & II
+    3. Ghost I
-    4. Touring Musician
+    4. Ghost II
-    5. Continental Divide
+    5. Touring Musician

 It was fun, memorable and at the same time pretty exciting to learn the most used Data Structure and Algorithms.
 Thank you <b>Google</b>, for providing such an opportunity to connect and learn.